Stephen Blair Hedges

 Stephen Blair Hedges (known as S. Blair Hedges) is Laura H. Carnell Professor of Science and director of the Center for Biodiversity at Temple University where he researches the tree of life and leads conservation efforts in Haiti and elsewhere.
 He co-founded Haiti National Trust.

 Career

-Hedges has a Bachelor of Science undergraduate degree from George Mason University, and a Masters and Ph.D. in Zoology from the University of Maryland, supervised by Richard Highton.
+Hedges has a Bachelor of Science undergraduate degree from George Mason University, and a Masters and PhD in Zoology from the University of Maryland, supervised by Richard Highton.
 Before he joined Temple University in 2014, he was a professor at Penn State.
 He is also a founding member of the NASA Astrobiology Center.
 He has published over 300 peer-reviewed works including 10 books and monographs.
 He was elected as a fellow of the American Association for the Advancement of Science in 2009 for "revealing connections between biological evolution and Earth history in diverse groups of organisms", and was awarded the 2011 Penn State Faculty Scholar Medal for Outstanding Achievement in the Life and Health Sciences.
 A Cuban butterfly (Leptodes hedgesi Schwartz & Johnson 1992), Cuban frog (Eleutherodactylus blairhedgesi Estrada, Diaz, & Rodriguez 1997), and Cuban millipede (Amphelictogon blairi Perez-Asso 1998) have been named in his honor.